Endress+Hauser: Automated, configuration-specific documentation

 Project results

-The project established key foundations for product-data driven, configuration-specific technical documentation.
+The project established key foundations for product-data-driven, configuration-specific technical documentation:

-• Sustainable information architecture
+• A sustainable information architecture

 • A unified, extensible product model within the knowledge graph